b-d-e/oxford_vacancies/README.md

 ## Setup Instructions

 1. **Create your repository from this template:**
-   - Click the green "Use this template" button at the top of this repository
+   - Click the blue "Use this template" button at the top of this repository
    - Select "Create a new repository"
    - Name your repository and click "Create repository from template"